 - Pour batter into prepared pan and spread it evenly.
 Bake for 20 - 25 minutes; the top of the cake should spring back when touched.

 - Prepare a dish towel on the counter with a dusting of cocoa powder.
 The cocoa powder will prevent the cake from sticking to the towel.

 - When the cake is done, immediately flip it over on to the dish towel and remove the parchment paper.
 Roll the towel and the cake together and leave it to cool.

 - Whip cream and ⅔ cup powdered sugar until stiff.
 In a separate bowl beat butter, peanut butter and sugar.
 Fold whipped cream into peanut butter mixture.

-- Once the cake is cooled, open it up and spread peanut butter mixture inside.
+- Once is cake cooled, open it up and spread the peanut butter mixture inside.
 Don't go all the way to the edges.
 Carefully re-roll, without the towel, and place in the fridge covered overnight.